NodeBB/nodebb-plugin-cdn/docs/nginx.md

 }
 ```

-You can install the [`entr` package](http://entrproject.org/), and use a command like this (executed in the background) to reload nginx whenever the cache buster file changes:
+You can install the [`entr` package](http://entrproject.org/), and use a scipt like this (executed in the background) to build `cache-buster.conf` and reload nginx whenever the cache buster file changes:

 ```
+reload() {
+  echo "set \$cacheBuster $(cat /home/saas/nodebb/build/cache-buster);" > /home/saas/nodebb/build/cache-buster.conf
+  service nginx reload
+}
-echo /home/saas/nodebb/build/cache-buster.conf | entr service nginx reload
+nohup echo /home/saas/nodebb/build/cache-buster | entr reload &> /dev/null &
 ```

 A cache buster like this is necessary otherwise nginx will continue to redirect to old assets after new ones have been built.